GoogleCloudPlatform/datashare-toolkit/api/README.md

 All clients and applications will be authenticated by the Identity Providers provided in the Istio [JWT Policies](https://archive.istio.io/v1.4/docs/reference/config/security/istio.authentication.v1alpha1/) configurations [here](istio-manifests/1.4/authn/).
 The only unauthented requests to the DS API will be for clients that required [CORS](https://www.w3.org/wiki/CORS) preflight fetch or *OPTIONS* requests e.g. [XMLHttpRequest (XHR)](https://www.w3.org/TR/XMLHttpRequest/).
 These requests will still have strict [Authorization](#authorization) rules enforced.

-### TLS
+### Encryption

-TLS is enabled by the Clour Run GKE [auto-tls](https://cloud.google.com/run/docs/gke/auto-tls) feature.
-TLS is enforced for clients by the Istio [Ingress Gateway](https://archive.istio.io/v1.4/docs/tasks/traffic-management/ingress/ingress-control/) and certificates are managed by [LetsEncrypt](https://letsencrypt.org/).
+Encryption is enabled by default in Google Cloud for data [at-rest](https://cloud.google.com/security/encryption-at-rest) and in [transit](https://cloud.google.com/security/encryption-in-transit).
+Encryption from the client to the DS API leverages HTTPS via TLS and asymetric crytographic certificates.
+TLS is enabled by the Cloud Run GKE [auto-tls](https://cloud.google.com/run/docs/gke/auto-tls) feature and enforced by the Istio [Ingress Gateway](https://archive.istio.io/v1.4/docs/tasks/traffic-management/ingress/ingress-control/).
+TLS certificates are managed and rotated by [LetsEncrypt](https://letsencrypt.org/).

 Verify you have completed the prereq steps above for [domain mapping](#domain-mapping) first